 An overview of the skills, knowledge and understanding taught across school can be seen in the curriculum coverage document below.

 Science is a body of knowledge built up through experimental testing of ideas.
-Science is also methodology, a practical way of finding reliable answers to questions we may ask about the world around us.
-Science teaches an understanding of natural phenomena.
+Science is also methodology, a practical way of finding reliable answers to questions we may ask about the world around us.The subject also teaches an understanding of natural phenomena.
 It aims to stimulate a child’s curiosity in finding out why things happen in the way that they do.
 It teaches methods of enquiry and investigation to stimulate creative thought.
 Children learn to ask scientific questions and begin to appreciate the way in which science will affect the future on a personal, national and global level.

 In each of these areas we focus on scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions.

 Science in the Early Years Foundation Stage

 In the Early Years Foundation Stage, science forms part of the learning pupils acquire under the ‘Understanding the World’ branch of the Early Years Curriculum.
 Pupils are given the opportunity to explore their world through a variety of teacher-led and independent activities.
 Furthermore, pupils learn through first-hand experiences and are encouraged to explore the indoor and outdoor environment; observe things closely through a variety of means including magnifiers and photographs and ask questions and speculate on the reasons why things happen or how things work.
 Pupils are given the opportunities to record findings by drawing, writing and model making.
 Additionally, pupils are supported in developing the knowledge, skills and understanding that help them to make sense of the world.
 Opportunities are planned so that pupils encounter creatures, people, plants and objects in their natural environments and in real-life situations, so they can use and extend their scientific vocabulary.

 The Enthuse Science Grant